-Compared to carvedilol, the 3 active metabolites exhibit weak vasodilating activity.
+Compared with carvedilol, the 3 active metabolites exhibit weak vasodilating activity.
 Plasma concentrations of the active metabolites are about one-tenth of those observed for carvedilol and have pharmacokinetics similar to the parent.

 Carvedilol undergoes stereoselective first-pass metabolism with plasma levels of R(+)-carvedilol approximately 2 to 3 times higher than S(-)-carvedilol following oral administration of COREG CR in healthy subjects.
-Apparent clearance is 90 L/h and 213 L/h for R(+)- and S(-)-carvedilol, respectively.
+Apparent clearance is 90 L per h and 213 L per h for R(+)- and S(-)-carvedilol, respectively.

 The primary P450 enzymes responsible for the metabolism of both R(+) and S(-)-carvedilol in human liver microsomes were CYP2D6 and CYP2C9 and to a lesser extent CYP3A4, 2C19, 1A2, and 2E1.
 CYP2D6 is thought to be the major enzyme in the 4'- and 5'-hydroxylation of carvedilol, with a potential contribution from 3A4.
 CYP2C9 is thought to be of primary importance in the O-methylation pathway of S(-)-carvedilol.

-Following administration of immediate-release carvedilol tablets, steady-state plasma concentrations of carvedilol and its enantiomers increased proportionally over the dose range in patients with heart failure.
-Compared to healthy subjects, heart failure patients had increased mean AUC and Cmax values for carvedilol and its enantiomers, with up to 50% to 100% higher values observed in 6 patients with NYHA class IV heart failure.
+Following administration of immediate-release carvedilol tablets, steady-state plasma concentrations of carvedilol and its enantiomers increased proportionally over the dose range in subjects with heart failure.
+Compared with healthy subjects, subjects with heart failure had increased mean AUC and Cmax values for carvedilol and its enantiomers, with up to 50% to 100% higher values observed in 6 subjects with NYHA class IV heart failure.
 The mean apparent terminal elimination half-life for carvedilol was similar to that observed in healthy subjects.

-For corresponding dose levels [see DOSAGE AND ADMINISTRATION], the steady-state pharmacokinetics of carvedilol (AUC, Cmax, trough concentrations) observed after administration of COREG CR to chronic heart failure patients (mild, moderate, and severe) were similar to those observed after administration of immediate-release carvedilol tablets.
+For corresponding dose levels [see DOSAGE AND ADMINISTRATION], the steady-state pharmacokinetics of carvedilol (AUC, Cmax, trough concentrations) observed after administration of COREG CR to subjects with chronic heart failure (mild, moderate, and severe) were similar to those observed after administration of immediate-release carvedilol tablets.

-No studies have been performed with COREG CR in patients with hepatic impairment.
-Compared to healthy subjects, patients with severe liver impairment (cirrhosis) exhibit a 4- to 7-fold increase in carvedilol levels.
+No trials have been performed with COREG CR in subjects with hepatic impairment.
+Compared with healthy subjects, subjects with severe liver impairment (cirrhosis) exhibit a 4- to 7-fold increase in carvedilol levels.
 Carvedilol is contraindicated in patients with severe liver impairment.

-No studies have been performed with COREG CR in patients with renal impairment.
+No trials have been performed with COREG CR in subjects with renal impairment.
 Although carvedilol is metabolized primarily by the liver, plasma concentrations of carvedilol have been reported to be increased in patients with renal impairment after dosing with immediate-release carvedilol.
-Based on mean AUC data, approximately 40% to 50% higher plasma concentrations of carvedilol were observed in hypertensive patients with moderate to severe renal impairment compared to a control group of hypertensive patients with normal renal function.
+Based on mean AUC data, approximately 40% to 50% higher plasma concentrations of carvedilol were observed in hypertensive subjects with moderate to severe renal impairment compared with a control group of hypertensive subjects with normal renal function.
 However, the ranges of AUC values were similar for both groups.
-Changes in mean peak plasma levels were less pronounced, approximately 12% to 26% higher in patients with impaired renal function.
+Changes in mean peak plasma levels were less pronounced, approximately 12% to 26% higher in subjects with impaired renal function.